-A baker knows when there’s a disaster in the kitchen, sometimes a little bit of icing can go a long way toward redemption.
-Concrete contractors have a similar option with overlays and an unsightly slab: The overlaid section not only looks better but the chemistry behind today’s overlay offerings often creates a much more durable surface than what was already there.
+A baker knows when there’s a disaster in the kitchen.
+However, sometimes a little bit of icing can go a long way toward redemption.
+Concrete contractors have a similar option with overlays and an unsightly slab: The overlaid section not only looks better, but the chemistry behind today’s concrete overlays often create a much more durable surface than what was already there.

-However, that’s only one of the advantages these products offer that’s bringing them to the forefront of a contractor’s bag of tricks.
+However, that’s only one of the advantages these products offer.
+All of these advantages are bringing them to the forefront of a contractor’s bag of tricks.

 Products for an imperfect world

 In a perfect world, every client would love every job, and the durability of every installation could be measured in decades.
 The reality is something different.

 Scott Kummer of Los Angeles-based Green Chemistry Innovations (GCI) says there are several different reasons for using overlays.
 One, of course, is for concrete in need of repair.

 “That repair could be due to cracking, unsightliness or irregularities,” he says.
 “You can go through a laundry list of reasons: discoloration, improper finish, or the client simply doesn’t like the finish or the color.”